kyma-project/test-infra/docs/how-to/how-to-add-custom-secret.md

     - [external_secrets_untrusted.yaml](https://github.com/kyma-project/test-infra/blob/main/prow/cluster/resources/external-secrets/external_secrets_untrusted.yaml) if the Secret is applied only to an untrusted cluster (applicable for presubmit job).
     - [external_secrets_workloads.yaml](https://github.com/kyma-project/test-infra/blob/main/prow/cluster/resources/external-secrets/external_secrets_workloads.yaml) if the Secret is applied to both clusters (applicable for presubmit and postsubmit jobs).

-4. Apply the Secrets manually in the Prow cluster as Kubernetes External Secret.
+4. Apply the Secrets manually to the Prow cluster as Kubernetes External Secret.

 5. Create ProwJob Preset in [prow-config.yaml ](../../prow/config.yaml) that maps the Secret to the variable or to the file.